We have evaluated the clinical effectiveness, cost effectiveness and acceptability of the manual for people with heart failure and their caregivers.

 This work package conducted a randomised controlled trial to assess the effectiveness and cost effectiveness of HF Manual vs. usual care.
 216 people with systolic HF were recruited from four centres (Abergavenny/South Wales, Birmingham, Cornwall and York).
 Prior to the main trial, a 6-month pilot phase checked trial feasibility and intervention acceptability.
 Main trial outcome measures were collected at baseline and 6 and 12 months after randomisation.
 A process evaluation included assessing trial fidelity; evaluating patient and caregiver experience of using the manual and measurement of caregiver stress.

 The results are being analysed now and expected in 2018.
 Read the rationale for Work Package 2 here.

 Research Questions: What is the effectiveness and cost effectiveness of the HF Manual vs. centre based CR in people with systolic HF?
 What is the expected value of information for future research, including a randomised controlled trial of the HF manual vs. centre-based CR in people with systolic HF?

-This work will use evidence synthesis/modelling methods to bring together the trial evidence on home and centre based cardiac rehabilitation to assess the effectiveness and cost effectiveness of the HF Manual (home based CR) vs. centre based CR.
+This work will use evidence synthesis/modelling methods to bring together the trial evidence on home and centre based cardiac rehabilitation.
+After this is complete, the effectiveness and cost effectiveness of the HF Manual (home based CR) vs. centre based CR will be assessed.

 Work Packages 3 and 4 will provide commissioners with evidence on the effectiveness and cost effectiveness of the HF Manual vs. usual care and vs. centre based CR.
-We believe that an evidence based home CR intervention could substantially improve the current suboptimal provision of CR in HF and thereby result in important improvements in patient and caregiver health outcomes and reductions in hospital admissions.
+We believe that an evidence based home CR intervention could substantially improve the current suboptimal provision of CR in HF.
+This would thereby result in important improvements in patient and caregiver health outcomes and reductions in hospital admissions.